-Our spines are made up of bones, nerves, tendons, muscles, and ligaments that are all connected and work together to support our bodies and allow us to bend and twist.
+Your spine is made up of interconnected bones, nerves, tendons, muscles, and ligaments that work together to support your body and enable movement.

-If damage occurs to any of these parts of our spines, it could result in pain, neurological symptoms, and/or loss of mobility.
+If damage occurs to the bones, nerves, tendons, muscles, or ligaments that make up your spine, it can result in pain, neurological symptoms, and/or loss of mobility.

-Each segment of the spine is made up of 3 components.
-The 1st component is a bony, cylinder-shaped part of the vertebrae, called a vertebral body, shown here in purple.
+Each segment of your spine is made up of three components.
+The first component is a bony, cylinder-shaped part of the vertebral segement called the vertebral body (shown above in purple).

 See Spinal Discs